 Previously I have had issues with changes in the RESP rules.
 These caused me to be unable to easily take money out.
 This forced me to have to enter a branch every year.
 As each year passed, more interesting things seem to happen, and this past year was no exception.

 This year, I only needed to worry about a single RESP, the one for my youngest daughter.
 I was quite chuffed, because I was able to navigate the Trent University web site and order a letter stating that my daughter was a full-time student.
 It was not as easy as it sounded, but this letter is crucial to withdrawing RESP moneys from an RESP.
 Allegedly you can use a Tuition receipt, but that strikes me as less likely to work.
 As usual things did not go as smoothly as I would have hoped.

 As all I wanted to do was take out money, I had the letter, and had no other requests, I thought I could easily deal with any of the “Mutual Fund Experts” at my local branch (or so I thought).

 I decided to cash out more of the Grant Money this time, however, that is where things got more confusing.
-The moneys that were not CESG or growth, showed up in my bank account on Saturday (I did this on a Friday), however, the CESG portion which was supposed to show up in my daughter’s account, but it has not shown up as of Monday night.
-I am hoping that this is just the need to tell the CRA and such, but the fact that moneys showed up in two parts worried me.
+The moneys that were not CESG or growth, showed up in my bank account on Saturday.
+I did this on a Friday, however, the CESG portion which was supposed to show up in my daughter’s account, but it has not shown up as of Monday night.
+I was hoping that this was just the need to tell the CRA and such.
+The fact that moneys showed up in two parts worried me.